jessewolcott/POSH-ScaleFMAPI/README.md

 # To-do
 1. Document more use cases to expand into functions
-1. Add more error handling
 1. `Get-ScaleComputingClusters` has an update checker, but its not working because I need to figure out how to poll the API for latest available build.
 1. Set-ScaleApiEndpoint needs to store the parameter in a permanent way
 1. Get-ScaleVMs handling and pagination is a little goofy.
 I don't love that.
 1. Does `/api/v2/organization-activities` work?
 1. Does `/api/v2/conditions` work?
 1. What the heck do we do with `/api/v2/metrics`?
-1. I hear that this whole thing doesn't work in PS7/Core/*nix/MacOS because of the way I'm hashing / storing the API Key.
-Must look into that, because I'd like to support that!